In this article:

 When it comes to washing your hands correctly, various factors need to be considered.

-Rubbing a small amount of soap between your palms without paying attention to the fingers and back of the hand or washing your hands for 10 seconds only are some common mistakes that people make.
-Most people also forget to wash under their fingernails.
+Rubbing a small amount of soap between your palms without paying attention to the fingers, back of the hand, and nails and washing your hands hurriedly for less than 10 seconds and not often enough are some common mistakes that allow the pathogens to stay on your hands.

 Hand hygiene is a fundamental practice of infection control programs and is a key factor in reducing the cross-transmission of pathogens in the healthcare domain.